I'm sure I'm not the only one that knows this -- ice cream can help you solve many of your Alzheimer's and dementia care problems.

 Alzheimer's Reading Room

-When I feed my mother breakfast, lunch and dinner I always ask, how is it?
+When I fed my mother breakfast, lunch or dinner I always asked, how is it?

 When you are an Alzheimer's caregiver you learn to take what you can get and enjoy it.

-If you are having a recurring problem that happens around the same time of day, try ice cream.
-I mean it.
-Try to substitute ice cream for the problem.
-It worked for me.
+If you are having a recurring problem that happens around the same time of day most days, try ice cream.

 Communicating in Alzheimer's World

-- Ten Tips for Communicating with an Alzheimer’s Patient
+Ten Tips for Communicating with an Alzheimer’s Patient

-Original content Bob DeMarco, the Alzheimer's Reading Room
+You are reading original content the Alzheimer's Reading Room